rasmusfreund/bioinf-prog-course/book/chapters/assembly_project.md

  'Read6': {'Read1': 0, 'Read3': 43, 'Read2': 0, 'Read5': 0, 'Read4': 1}}
 ```

+Hint: You can use the `get_overlap` function you just made to find the overlap between a pair of reads.
+To generate all combinations of reads you need two for-loops.
+One looping over reads in left positions and another (inside the first one) looping over reads in right position.
+Remember that we do *not* want the overlap of a read to itself, so there should be an if-statement in the checking of the left and right reads are the same.

 ### Print overlaps as a nice table {-}

 The dictionary returned by `get_all_overlaps` is a little messy to look at.
 We want to print it in a nice matrix-like format so we can better see which pairs overlap in what orientations.